-7. The Dean's Review of the Faculty Annual Evaluation Report
+8. The Dean's Review of the Annual Review Form.

-a.
-Reviewing and signing the evaluation forms.
-The dean reviews the Faculty Annual Evaluation Reports submitted by each department head and sign the reports indicating either concurrence with or dissent from the department head's rating of each faculty member.
+- a.
+Reviewing and signing the review forms.
+The dean reviews the Annual Review Forms submitted by each department head and signs the Annual Review Forms, indicating either concurrence with or dissent from the department head's rating of each faculty member. - b.

-b.
 Dissent from the department head's rating.
-In cases where the dean does not concur with the department head's rating, the dean assigns a different rating and prepares a written rationale summarizing the reasons for his or her dissent from the department head's rating.
+In cases where the dean does not concur with the department head's rating, the dean (i) assigns a different rating, indicating whether the performance of the faculty member exceeds expectations for his or her rank, meets expectations for his or her rank, needs improvement for his or her rank, or is unsatisfactory for his or her rank, based on previously established objectives for that faculty member and departmental bylaws (including the department's criteria for the various ratings at the different ranks), and (ii) prepares a written rationale summarizing the reasons for his or her dissent from the department head's rating.
 Copies of the dean's rating and rationale must be forwarded to the faculty member and the department head.